AI Use Cases/Construction

 3

-Step 3: High-fit opportunities (typically 60+ fit score) are automatically prioritized in your bid pipeline and trigger programmatic ad spend reallocation - increasing budget to channels and audience segments that historically source similar winning projects.
+Step 3: High-fit opportunities (typically 60+ fit score) are automatically prioritized in your bid pipeline, and the system recommends reallocating ad spend toward channels and audience segments that historically source similar winning projects - your marketing team applies the reallocation directly in the ad platform.

 4